snd/hinoki/README.md

 often in complex ways.

 dependency injection is a simple idea:
-parts of the system declare which other parts they need.
-the dependency injection tool ensures that they get them. the wiring gets done automatically. boilerplate doing manual wiring disappears. nothing is hardwired. parts using dependency injection are trivial to test in isolation.
+parts of the system declare which other parts they need and the dependency injection tool makes sure they get them. the wiring happens automatically. manual wiring boilerplate disappears. since nothing is hardwired, everything is mockable and every part is easy to test in isolation.

-many dependency injection tools are needlessly complex making the whole idea seem complex. hinoki is an extremely simple and functional approach to dependency injection.
+many dependency injection tools are needlessly complex they make the whole idea of dependency injection seem complex. hinoki is an extremely simple and functional approach to dependency injection.

 <!--